autrainer/autrainer/docs/source/usage/tutorials.rst

 The dataset provides audio files by default (which are moved to the :file:`default/` directory in the :meth:`~autrainer.datasets.AbstractDataset.download` method) and the corresponding metadata of the dataset is stored in the :file:`esc50.csv` file.

-To allow the the specification of custom folds, the :meth:`~autrainer.datasets.AbstractDataset.load_dataframes` method is overridden to split the :file:`esc50.csv` file into the respective train, dev, and test dataframes.
+To allow the the specification of custom folds, the :attr:`~autrainer.datasets.AbstractDataset.df_train`, :attr:`~autrainer.datasets.AbstractDataset.df_dev`, and :attr:`~autrainer.datasets.AbstractDataset.df_test` properties are overridden to split the :file:`esc50.csv` metadata file into the respective train, dev, and test dataframes.
 This also allows for cross-validation by creating multiple configurations with different folds.

 To extract log-Mel spectrograms from the audio files, a :ref:`preprocessing transform <preprocessing_transforms>`